au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

-Hopefully This was useful for you and by now you have a small kickstart on training and utilizing BERT for a variety of downstream tasks like classification, Named Entity Recognition, Sentence filling and many more.
+Hopefully, this was useful for you, and by now, you have a small kickstart on training and utilizing BERT for a variety of downstream tasks like classification, Named Entity Recognition, Sentence filling, and many more.

-You can check out and get the entire code in a form of notebook and also run it on colab from this [Github Repo](https://github.com/au1206/Fine_Tuning_BERT)
+You can check out and get the entire code as a notebook and run it on colab from this [Github Repo](https://github.com/au1206/Fine_Tuning_BERT).

-If this was helpful consider sharing it with more people so they can also learn about it...
+If this was helpful, consider sharing it with more people so they can also learn about it.

 Coming up Next:
 - BERT Annotated Paper